Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Introduction

 \section{Introduction}

-Light-cone distribution amplitudes (LCDAs) are quantities that describe the nonperturbative physics in high-energy QCD exclusive processes.
-They are complementary to the parton distribution functions (PDFs), which are nonperturbative quantities for QCD processes with incoming hadrons.
-In an exclusive high-energy QCD process, the scattering amplitude can be factorized into the convolution of a perturbative Wilson coefficient and a nonperturbative amplitude, the LCDA~\cite{Lepage:1980fj,Efremov:1979qk}.
+Light-cone distribution amplitudes (LCDAs) are quantities that describe the nonperturbative aspects of bound states in high-energy exclusive processes in quantum chromodynamics (QCD).
+They are complementary to the parton distribution functions (PDFs), which are nonperturbative quantities for inclusive QCD processes with incoming hadrons, such as deep-inelastic scattering of the proton at the Hadron-Electron Ring Accelerator (HERA) and future Electron-Ion Colliders ~\cite{H1:2015ubc,AbdulKhalek:2021gbh,EicCWP,Anderle:2021wcy}.
+In an exclusive high-energy QCD process, up to corrections suppressed by inverse powers of a large energy scale, the scattering amplitude can be factorized into the convolution of a perturbative Wilson coefficient and a nonperturbative amplitude, the LCDA~\cite{Lepage:1980fj,Efremov:1979qk}.
 A seminal example is the electromagnetic form factor $F(Q^2)$ for the process $\gamma^*\gamma\to q{\bar q} \to \pi^0$ at large momentum transfer $Q$, for which the factorization reads